gchumillas/schema-fixer/README.md

-A small library to fix data with full TypeScript support.
+# A small library to fix data with full TypeScript support.

 **What is this?** It's a fixer.
 It fixes "any data" preserving the types. **What is this not?** It's not a parser or a validator.
 Just a fixer. **Why?** Because you don't want to deal with `null` or `undefined` values ​​or invalid data formats that can break your application.

-Main features:
+Key features:

 - Never fails.
 It can fix any data against a given schema.
 - Infers types from the schema.